 These benefits include:

-1. Restored Access to Federal Student Aid: Because of Fresh Start, borrowers regain eligibility for federal student aid, including loans and grants.
+- Restored Access to Federal Student Aid: Borrowers regain eligibility for federal student aid, including loans and grants.
 This opens up opportunities to pursue further education and potentially enhance your ability to repay your loans.

-2. Halted Collections: The collections relief you received during the COVID-19 payment pause continues under Fresh Start.
-This means your tax refunds, wages, and Social Security payments will not be withheld, and no collection calls will be made.
+- Halted Collections: The collections relief you received during the COVID-19 payment pause continues under Fresh Start.
+This means that the government will not withhold or garnish your tax refunds, wages, and Social Security payments.
+Additionally, you will no longer receive collection calls.

-3. Eligibility for Other Government Loans: Fresh Start removes your default status from the government credit reporting system (CAIVRS).
-This enhances your eligibility for certain government-backed loans, such as mortgages.
+- Eligibility for Other Government Loans: Fresh Start removes your default status from the government credit reporting system (CAIVRS).
+This improves your eligibility chances for certain types of government-backed loans, such as mortgages.

-4. Ability to Rehabilitate Loans Multiple Times: Unlike the usual limitation of rehabilitating loans only once, Fresh Start provides a new remedy.
+- Ability to Rehabilitate Loans Multiple Times: Unlike the usual limitation of rehabilitating loans only once, Fresh Start provides a new remedy.
+Fresh Start doesn’t count as your one chance at rehabilitation.
 Even if you’ve already rehabilitated your loans before, Fresh Start provides you with another chance to get your loans back on track.

-5. Improved Credit Reporting: Starting from December 2022, defaulted loans held by ED are reported as “current” rather than “in collections” to credit reporting agencies.
+- Improved Credit Reporting: Beginning in December 2022, the Department of Education reported the defaulted loans held by them as “current” rather than “in collections” to credit reporting agencies.
 Guaranty agency-held loans also received this benefit starting in February 2023.

 Benefits of Enrolling in Fresh Start